 Virtual U is a unique and realistic "university management simulation" – the first and so far the only game of its kind.
 Designed to foster better understanding of management practices in U.S. colleges and universities, Virtual U provides educators and everyone else a unique opportunity to step into the decision-making shoes of a university president.
 As president, you will be responsible for establishing and monitoring all the major components of a higher learning institution, including everything from faculty salaries to campus parking. |

-As one might expect from Trevor Chan, the brain behind Capitalism Plus and Seven Kingdom series, Virtual U boasts a challenging computer AI, realistic underlying economic model that takes into account hundreds of variables, and a clean user interface.
-Given the game’s very narrow and esoteric focus, though, the learning curve in Virtual U is naturally much steeper than in Trevor’s previous games.
+As one might expect from Trevor Chan, the brain behind Capitalism Plus and the Seven Kingdom series, Virtual U boasts a challenging computer AI, realistic underlying economic model that takes into account hundreds of variables, and a clean user interface.
+Given the game's very narrow and esoteric focus, though, the learning curve in Virtual U is naturally much steeper than in Trevor's previous games.
 The game is driven by a powerful simulation engine that models five broad areas in university management: resource allocation and finance, academic operations (including faculty hiring and course scheduling), enrollment management (including university prestige), physical plant activities, and performance indicators.
-Similar to Capitalism Plus, it will take you many months of game-time in Virtual U - including much trial-and-error - to understand the interconnected relationship between these areas and how to enhance the university’s reputation and expand its operations without breaking the bank.
+Similar to Capitalism Plus, it will take you many months of game-time in Virtual U – with much trial-and-error – to understand the interconnected relationship between these areas and how to enhance the university's reputation and expand its operations without breaking the bank.

 Reviewed by: Underdogs